Haquor/haquor.pw/content/posts/anonymous-burner.md

 image: "voip-client.png"
 ---

-I debated keeping this method privatte for quite.
-And I have, for quite a while.
+I found this service while searching for a free VoIP provider and debated whether I should share.
 The reason?
-I don't want it to catch on.
+I didn't want it to catch on.
 I'd like to keep this SIP provider & method relatively obscure so it isn't abused by bad threat actors.
+So please, only use this for legal purposes.
+Don't get it shut down.

-The reason I'm sharing it is in the hopes it'll be useful to other security researchers or even just IT enthusiasts who want a quick, anonymous VoIP number.
+I'm sharing this in the hopes it'll be useful to other security researchers or even just IT enthusiasts who want a quick, anonymous VoIP number.

 Shout out to Kerberos for helping me troubleshoot the VPN aspect & JMP for the free services.
 <!--more-->